-Please be aware that the repair of your goods may result in the loss of any usergenerated data (such as stored telephone numbers, text messages and contact information).
-Please ensure that you have made a copy of any data saved on your goods before sending for repair.
-Please also be aware that goods presented for repair may be replaced by refurbished goods or parts of the same type rather than being repaired.
+Please be aware that the repair of your products may result in the loss of any usergenerated data (such as stored telephone numbers, text messages and contact information).
+Please ensure that you have made a copy of any data saved on your product before sending for repair.
+Please also be aware that products presented for repair may be replaced by refurbished products or parts of the same type rather than being repaired.